jbcodeforce/eda-studies/docs/patterns/event-sourcing/index.md

 ## Solution and Pattern

-**Event sourcing** persists the state of a business entity, such an Order, as a sequence of state-changing events or immuttable "facts", ordered over time.
+**Event sourcing** persists the state of a business entity, such an Order, as a sequence of state-changing events or immutable "facts", ordered over time.
 Event sourcing has its roots in the domain-driven design community.

 ![2](./images/evt-src.png)